 The Success of the Airlift

-The Soviet blockade inadvertently accelerated the formation of an independent West German state.
-In response to the crisis, the Western Allies created the Federal Republic of Germany (West Germany) in May 1949.
-This was a significant step towards the formal division of Germany.
+In this sense, the action by the Soviets to blockade the West was actually to inadvertently contribute to the formation of an independent West German state.
+In order to evade the political control of the Soviet Union which was the main power in the Eastern Allies, the Western Allies established the Federal Republic of Germany (West Germany) in May of 1949.
+This was a great move towards the formal partition of Germany as was to be seen later.

-The Berlin Airlift contributed to the establishment of the North Atlantic Treaty Organization (NATO) in 1949.
-NATO was created as a defensive alliance among Western countries to counter the Soviet threat.
-The airlift emphasized the need for collective security and paved the way for closer cooperation between the United States and its European allies.
+The Berlin Airlift was determined for the settlement of the North Atlantic Treaty Organization, NATO in 1949.
+NATO was formed as a ‘defensive organization’ between the Western liberal democracies for contending the Soviet Union threat.
+The airlift exposed the tactic of collective security and set a pace for better cooperation between the United States of America with the European countries.

 Conclusion